UnoDosAndres/Assignment2-OS/Mandatory Assignment 2/README.txt

 not in one place.
 It is possible to compact the memory, so all the free blocks are moved to one large free block.
 How would you implement this in the system you have built?
+Provided that all of these still exist in the same pool, a sorting algorithm might be a good way to make sure that the space is used efficiently, ensuring that no non-allocated block stands alone.
+From there you just fuse all these blocks into one.

 7) If you did implement memory compaction, what changes would you need to make in how such a system is invoked (i.e. from a user's perspective)?
+You would need to move all empty spare memories to 1 bigger one in order to use the space more.
+If a lot of memories have been used a couple of times they will have gotten too small to fit any other memories, so we mush them together in order for there to be room for new ones.

 8) How would you use the system you have built to implement realloc?
 (Brief explanation; no code)
+Here you can make a function that takes a pointer to a memoryList, and the new size.

+From there, you would resize the memoryList according to the received size, and create a non-allocated block next to its next pointer, making a new empty space on the memory block.

 9) Which function(s) need to know which strategy is being used?
 Briefly explain why this/these and not others.
+The only function that needs to know the strategy is mymalloc, since it directly affects how the memoryList is allocated.

 10) Give one advantage of implementing memory management using a linked list over a bit array, where every bit tells whether its corresponding byte is allocated.
+The linked list gives a more detailed view of what element exist in the pool.
+If you are unable to distinguish between them, as you would be with a bit array, you would be unable to run a sorting algorithm.
+Therefore memory compaction would be impossible.